This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 This is true.

-That’s why most fabric softeners state right on the bottle that you shouldn’t pour fabric softener directly on your clothes.
+That’s why most liquid softeners state right on the bottle that you shouldn’t pour it directly on your clothes.

-The fact is: when liquid fabric softener is used on certain fabrics (or fabric blends), oily looking spots or discoloration could result.
-A fabric softener stain looks blue-gray and greasy.
+The fact is: when liquid fabric softener is used on certain fabrics (or fabric blends), oily looking spots or discoloration can result.
+The stain looks blue-gray and greasy.

 While the risk of stains occurring is relatively small, it’s still a possibility.